eschirni/cub3d/README.md

 # How to download & execute
-- Go to releases and download the last release for your OS
+- Go to releases and download the last release for your OS or git clone directly from this repository
+- Download glfw with "brew install glfw" or any packet downloader of your choice
-- Execute the binary with ./cub3d
+- Execute the makefile with "make re"
 - Enjoy :)